Old Fashioned Corn Pudding Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-Old fashioned corn pudding is a fast and easy Thanksgiving side dish.
+Old-fashioned corn pudding is a fast and easy Thanksgiving side dish.
 This simple recipe is filled with the fall flavors of sweet corn and goes well with just about any main dish.

 As a bonus, you can put this together the night before and slip it in the oven an hour before dinner-time!
 If you love corn recipes, this is a must-make.

-What is it?
+What is Corn Pudding?

 Corn pudding is an easy side dish that goes with just about anything!
 If you’ve seen our scalloped corn or our creamed corn, you know we love this type of comfort food!